Hardy Cubasch: International representative rowing

 Cubasch was first selected to represent Australia in a men's junior coxed four at the 1998 Junior World Rowing Championships in Linz Ottensheim, Austria.
 That four placed fifth.

 In 2000 he was selected in the Australian men's eight who contested the World Rowing U23 Championships in Copenhagen.

-The Australian eight raced well but were found the fancied German boat take a massive 3 second lead by the 1000m mark and stretched it further by the 1500.
+The Australian eight raced well but found the fancied German boat take a massive three second lead by the 1000m mark and stretched it further by the 1500.
 The Australians clawed some of that lead back in the last 500m but did well to keep the fast finishing US crew at bay.
 At the finish the Australian eight held the US crew out by .07seconds to claim the silver medal.

 Cubasch next figured in an Australian representative crew in 2005 when he was picked to race a coxed pair at the 2005 World Rowing Championships in Gifu, Japan with Sam Conrad at stroke and Marc Douez up front.
 The pair led the race from start to finish and claimed Australia's second ever World Championship title in that boat class.
-It was Cubasch's last representative regatta in Australian green & gold.
+It was Cubasch's last representative regatta in Australian green and gold.